-Major treasury decisions
+A. Major treasury decisions

 - As a public service organisation, there is a requirement to demonstrate openness and accountability in treasury management activities.
-Accordingly, the Council will create and maintain an audit trail of major treasury management decisions which comprise either: - a) Changes to Prudential Indicator(s) during the course of the financial year - b) Options Appraisal to determine a funding decision - c) raising a new long-term loan / long-term source of finance - d) prematurely restructuring/redeeming an existing long-term loan(s) - d) investing longer-term (i.e. in excess of 1 year) - f) utilisation of investment instruments which constitute capital expenditure (i.e. loan capital/share capital in a corporate body) - g) leasing - h) change in banking arrangements - i) appointing/replacing a treasury advisor - j) appointing/replacing a fund manager
+Accordingly, the Council will create and maintain an audit trail of major treasury management decisions which comprise either: - a) Changes to Prudential Indicator(s) during the course of the financial year - b) Options Appraisal to determine a funding decision - c) Raising a new long-term loan / long-term source of finance - d) Prematurely restructuring/redeeming an existing long-term loan(s) - e) Investing longer-term (i.e. in excess of 1 year) - f) Utilisation of investment instruments which constitute capital expenditure (i.e. loan capital/share capital in a corporate body) - g) Leasing - h) Change in banking arrangements - i) Appointing/replacing a treasury advisor - j) Appointing/replacing a fund manager

-Process
+B. Process

-- The Council's strategy for the application of its treasury policy is set out in the annual Treasury Management Strategy. - Based on the Annual Treasury Management Strategy, the Principal Accountant will prepare monthly for the ensuing 24 months rolling forecasts of the financing, borrowing and surplus cash requirements of the Council, for the purpose of: - applying the strategy on a day to day basis - > monitoring the results of the strategy - > recommending amendments to the strategy to the Audit Committee where applicable during the course of the year.
+The Council's strategy for the application of its treasury policy is set out in the Treasury Management Strategy.

+- Based on the Treasury Management Strategy, the Specialist Finance will on a monthly basis prepare 24 month rolling forecasts of the financing, borrowing and surplus cash requirements of the Council, for the purpose of: - applying the strategy on a day to day basis - monitoring the results of the strategy - recommending amendments to the strategy to the Audit Committee where applicable during the course of the year.

-Delegated powers for treasury management
+C. Delegated powers for treasury management